How to Use this Catalog

 The Nashville State Community College Paralegal Studies program is approved by the American Bar Association, Standing Committee on Paralegals (Approval Commission).

 The Architectural, Civil, and Construction Engineering Technology and the Electrical Engineering Technology programs are accredited by the Association of Technology, Management, and Applied Engineering (ATMAE).

 The Nashville State Community College Nursing Program has full approval status by the Tennessee Board of Nursing.
-The Board of Commissioners of the Accreditation Commission for Education in Nursing (ACEN, formerly the NLNAC) has granted the Nashville State Community College Nursing Program initial accreditation.
-An accreditation site visit was held in February 2018; accreditation results pending.
+The Board of Commissioners of the Accreditation Commission for Education in Nursing (ACEN) has granted the Nashville State Community College Nursing Program continuing accreditation.
+The next accreditation site visit will be conducted Spring 2026.

 The Surgical Technology Program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Accreditation Review Council on Surgical Technology and Surgical Assisting.

 The Culinary Arts A.A.S. degree program is accredited by the Accrediting Commission of the American Culinary Federation Education Foundation.

 The Early Childhood Education A.A.S. degree program is accredited by the National Association for the Education of Young Children (NAEYC).

 Nashville State holds membership in additional professional organizations, including:

 Dickson County Chamber of Commerce